WVO Filter Design - My Filtering Setup

 The Barrel / Settling Tank

 My barrel was purchased from eBay.
-I include the link in the hope that this guy is still selling these barrels as they are excellent value and top quality.
-They're actually recycled shipping containers, so that adds to the green value of what we're doing.
+The last time I looked the guy selling these barrels had stopped tradining.
+Pity.
+They were actually recycled shipping containers, so that adds to the green value of what we're doing.
+However there are plenty of similar barels out there.
+Shop around!

 My release tap is positioned approximated three-quarters of the way down the barrel.
 This allows all the impurities to settle below the level of the tap.
 However, I decided to incorporate a float feed mechanism.